Star Wars in other media: 2019–present: The Mandalorian and other titles

 The Mandalorian, a post-Return of the Jedi live-action series written by Jon Favreau premiered in late 2019 on the Disney streaming service Disney+.
 In early 2020, a final season of The Clone Wars animated series debuted on the streaming service.

 In February 2020, it was announced that a new line of books and comics, labeled The High Republic, would begin publishing starting in August.
 The line takes place 200 years prior to the events of The Phantom Menace and will not overlap any films or series currently planned for production.

 In December 2020, multiple live-action series were announced for Disney+, including Obi-Wan Kenobi, Andor, Lando, three Mandalorian spin-offs, and The Acolyte (set during the High Republic).
 On April 2, 2021, several legacy Star Wars films and series were added to Disney+.
 The Bad Batch debuted on May 4.

-Multiple Marvel comics rebooted in 2020, moving to the era between The Empire Strikes Back and Return of the Jedi.
+Multiple comics relaunched in 2020, moving to the era between The Empire Strikes Back and Return of the Jedi.